ljr1981/rialize/README.md

     Let's say File-A is touched at 10:37 AM and again at 2:15 PM and then again at 2:17 PM — Rialize will tell me that I've done 30 minutes of work on that "project" that day (the 2:15 and 2:17 only count as a single 15 minutes of work).

+    So even if I were staring at code for the four hours between those touches, we don't count that as work because no updates were saved to disk during that time span.

 The next day, you can run the following command line call and produce a Progress Report: